AliMorty/AliMorty.github.io/_pages/about.md

 RESEARCH INTEREST
 ======

-In general, I am passionate about mathematics and theoretical computer science.
-I have experience in both algorithm design and probability and statistics in undergrad.
-After searching for a while, I found Algorithmic Game Theory to be very exciting because firstly, this field is basically theoretical and secondly, most of the questions that come to my mind during the day are related to some sort of applications of game theory. (i.e. understanding the selfish agents’ behavior, finding a way to maximize the social welfare and maximizing the fairness, aggregating subjective preferences of a group, evolutionary equilibria in real life, price of anarchy when people use the best navigation app!-[here is a post about it](https://alimorty.github.io//posts/2019-08-12-Baraess-Paradox-and-Smartphone-Navigator-Applications/), etc.) <br>
+In general, I am interested in problems in the intersection of learning theory, game theory and algorithms under uncertainty.
+Moreover, most of the questions that come to my mind during the day are related to some sort of applications of game theory. (i.e. understanding the selfish agents’ behavior, finding a way to maximize the social welfare and maximizing the fairness, aggregating subjective preferences of a group, evolutionary equilibria in real life, price of anarchy when people use the best navigation app!-[here is a post about it](https://alimorty.github.io//posts/2019-08-12-Baraess-Paradox-and-Smartphone-Navigator-Applications/), etc.) <br>
 As long as there is a nice theoretical question that I can do some progress on it, I’m in!
 But let’s list my interests here:<br>

+* Online Learning
 * Algorithmic Game Theory
-* Online (Stochastic) Algorithms (**currently doing research on it**)
-* Mechanism Design
+* Mechanism Design (for social good!)
-* Online Learning
+* Online (Stochastic) Algorithms